ajreynol/koine/README.md

 [`discussion.md`](docs/discussion.md), the channel to the rest of the ecosystem. **No agent acts on the discussion file unbidden** — the rule is at the top of it.

-**An earlier version of this repository was a reporting-loop library** — a prompt-drift check, a branch-state reporter, a postmortem protocol and a findings record.
-It was deleted on 2026-09-16 when the repository was pointed at the job described above.
-It is in git history, nothing depends on it, and it is mentioned here only so that a reader who finds a reference to it knows where it went.

 ## The name